Pagani Zonda: Zonda F

 The Zonda F (or Zonda Fangio - named after Formula One driver Juan Manuel Fangio) debuted at the 2005 Geneva Motor Show.
-It was the most extensive re-engineered variant of the Zonda yet, though it shared much with its predecessors including the 7.3 L AMG V12 engine which through enhanced intake manifolds, exhaust and a revised ECU now had a power output of 602 PS at 6,150 rpm and 760 Nm at 4,000 rpm.
+It was the most extensive re-engineered variant of the Zonda yet, even though it shared much with its predecessors, it featured an all new 7.3 L Mercedes-AMG M297 V12 engine which through enhanced intake manifolds, exhaust and a revised ECU now had a power output of 602 PS at 6,150 rpm and 760 Nm at 4,000 rpm.
 The transmission is largely the same as the C12 S but had stronger internals and differential gears.
+Zonda F has a top speed of 345 km/h.

 Production of the Zonda F was limited to 25 cars.
 It came equipped with an extra headlight and a new configuration of fog lights in the lower grille, new bodywork (revised front end, new rear spoiler, more aerodynamic vents all around) that improved the car's aerodynamics, and different side mirrors.
 Further enhancements over the "S" centered on optional carbon/ceramic brakes (measuring 380 mm) developed in conjunction with Brembo, OZ alloy wheels, Inconel exhaust system, hydroformed aluminium intake plenum, and a redesigned "Z preg" weave in the crash structure to improve rigidity and reduce weight.

 Zonda Roadster F

 The Zonda Roadster F debuted at the 2006 Geneva Motor Show.
 Exterior wise, the roadster was similar to the coupé, but with a removable carbon fibre roof and canvas side curtains, weighing just 5 kg more than the coupé.
 Power output of the engine increased to 650 PS and 780 Nm of torque.
 Production of the Roadster F was limited to 25 units.

 The Roadster F maintained chassis rigidity without any gain in curb weight, eschewing conventional thinking by not strengthening the sills, a process which would have needed more than 35 kg of reinforcement.
 Pagani instead used racing car materials, and construction techniques, strengthening the firewall structure of the chassis tub together with billet alloy braces that connected the points where the roof rails would have joined.
 The windscreen was also strengthened for safety reasons.
 These techniques enabled the Roadster to have virtually the same weight as the coupé, 1230 kg.

-The Zonda Roadster F Clubsport is a light weight version of the Zonda Roadster F. It has an extensive use of the new carbo-titanium material developed Pagani as well as having an upgraded engine.
+The Zonda Roadster F Clubsport is a lightweight version of the Zonda Roadster F. It has an extensive use of the new carbo-titanium material developed by Pagani as well as having an upgraded engine.
 It was tested by Top Gear's The Stig along with James May and achieved a lap time around their test track of 1:17.8, beating the Bugatti Veyron 16.4 tested during the same episode, but lost in a quarter mile drag race against the Veyron by nearly 2.5 seconds.
 German racing driver Marc Basseng managed to lap the Zonda F Clubsport around the 20.8 km Nürburgring Nordschleife in 7:24.7.